Skip to content

 • Customer review sections integrated into key pages

-A fitness studio might create separate pages for different class locations, whilst a restaurant could highlight their neighbourhood and local suppliers.
+A fitness studio might create separate pages for different class locations.
+A restaurant could highlight its neighbourhood and local suppliers.

 Conversion-Focused Design Elements

-Every design decision should ultimately support your business goals.
-Whether that's bookings, sales, or enquiries, your website design should guide visitors towards taking action.
+Every design decision should support your business goals.
+Whether that's bookings, sales, or enquiries, your website should guide visitors towards taking action.

 Proven conversion optimisation techniques: